MLOps-Group/shroom-classifier/reports/README.md

 >
 > Answer:

-We have implemented 15 tests which covers model steps, predictions, data loading, visualisations and FastAPI testing which also looks at datadrifting and monitoring.
+We have implemented 15 tests which covers model steps, predictions, data loading, visualisations and FastAPI testing which also looks at data drifting and monitoring.
 We wanted to focus on making the model work and make sure that we could get our API up and running for the future interface as this is what brings our product to life.

 ### Question 8